googlearchive/sencha-video-player-app/docs/output/guides/getting_started/README.md

 	    iframeWindow.postMessage(data, '*');
 	}

 At the example above the Ext app requests the base chrome URL.
-The parent page receives the request, assigns the result, and sends back.
+The parent page receives the request, assigns the result, and sends the data back.

 [sdk-download]: http://www.sencha.com/products/extjs/